oschrenk/notes/unix.md

 This is a rather huge topic.
 Run `man chmod` and search for acl for a complete description.

-To delete an acl entry you have to run `chmod -a` with the exact defintion of the acl.
+To delete an acl entry you have to run `chmod -a` with the exact definition of the acl.
 For example:

     	$ ls -le
-    	-rw-rw----+ 1 Joe  staff      14336  1 Dez 12:23 file.ext
+    	-rw-rw----+ 1 Joe  staff      14336  1 Dec 12:23 file.ext
     	0: group:everyone deny delete
     	$ chmod -a "group:everyone deny delete" file.ext

 #### Apple File Attributes ####

 Apple adds an extra file attribute when files have been downloaded from the internet.
 It can be seen when using `ls -ls` indicated by the `@` symbol.
 By calling `ls -@` or `xattr`you can see that an attribute `com.apple.quarantine` has been added.
 To remove that call `sudo xattr -d com.apple.quarantine path` or `xattr -d com.apple.quarantine path`

 ## FreeBSD Interrupt Signals ##